mozilla/pipstrap/README.rst

 your way to a `hash-checking version of pip
 <https://pip.readthedocs.org/en/stable/reference/pip_install/#hash-checking-
 mode>`_, with which you can install the rest of your dependencies safely.
-All it assumes is Python 2.7 or better and *some* version of pip already installed.
+All it assumes is Python 2.7 or better and *some* trustworthy version of pip already installed.
 If anything goes wrong, it will exit with a non-zero status code.

 Invoke it like this::